 Hygiene is your most important weapon against beetles, to stop infestation occurring in the first place.
 Store food products in airtight containers, plus ensure a regular cleaning schedule is in place.

-Removing a beetle population from store products may require extreme measures such as fumigation or removal of the infected product from the premises, followed by the implementation of adequate hygiene measures.
+Removing a beetle population from store products may require extreme measures such as targeted pest control or removal of the infected product from the premises, followed by the implementation of adequate hygiene measures.

 Chemical treatments may be needed to eliminate an existing beetle population, or heat treatments can be used for non-food products such as furniture.

 Common Beetle Questions

 01What are common features of beetles?Beetles are part of the order Coleptera, which literally means “sheath wings”.
 Like many other insect varieties, they have 3 key parts – a head, thorax and abdomen.
 They also have 3 pairs of legs and 2 pairs of wings.
 The key differentiator is that beetles’ forewings form a hard, protective sheath that protect the delicate hindwings.

 02What do beetle’s like to eat?Because there are over 300,000 species of beetles there is a great deal of variety in their diets.
 The most damaging beetles (including Furniture Beetles, Powderpost and the Carpet beetle) are those that feed on organic matter like carpet, wood, and other housed organics like fabric and textiles.
 Stores pest insects like the Larder beetle, can be found munching away on many varieties of food in your home such as, grains, rice, flour or cooked food, like cookies and bread.
 This leads to food contamination meaning the food must be destroyed.